bbc/clever-thumbnailer/README.md

 ##Usage

-Cleverthumbnauiler is a command-line python application, and will create an audio thumbnail file in the same format and directory as some input file, using sensible defaults, by typing `cleverthumbnailer inputfile.wav`.
+Cleverthumbnailer is a command-line python application, and will create an audio thumbnail file in the same format and directory as some input file, using sensible defaults, by typing `cleverthumbnailer inputfile.wav`.
 Optional command-line arguments can be provided to override these defaults, and a brief overview of these is given by typing 'cleverthumbnailer -h'.

 ###Command Line arguments